 Rental properties are lousy tax vehicles for two really big reasons.
 First, if you make too much money (adjusted gross income over $100,000 for married taxpayers), then your rental losses are slowly capped from $25,000 at $100,000 to $0 at $150,000.
-In other words, if your rental loses $20,000 but your income is $150,000, your deducted is zippo.
+In other words, if your rental loses $20,000 but your income is $150,000, your rental loss deduction is zippo.
 Those losses do carry forward to future years however.
 There are exceptions for Real Estate Professionals as defined by the IRS.

 So why do people want to own a whole gaggle of rental properties if they stink at lowering your tax burden.
-Simple.
+Simple!
 Rental properties build wealth, and at the end of the day, wealth building is what your primary objective should be.
 If you can save some taxes along the way, then winner winner chicken dinner.
 But the prize is truly wealth building.

-Rental Property Consultants
+Rental Deductions Consultants